narsimha-khedkar/Patient_No_Show/README.md

 -	SMS could be a helpful way to remind patients of their appointments, and we can see that many patients did not receive an SMS, as we can see from figure 8.<br><br>

 **Recommendations to improve the attendance:**<br>
+-   Perform feature engineering by developing parameters such as Waiting Days, Disease Breakdown, Total Prior Appointments etc.
 -	sending the SMS notification to every patient who made an appointment.
 -	Trying to make the appointment as quickly as possible, limit to less than 15 days.
 -	Call the patients who received the SMS and missed up their appointment.